 2. Pay back debt as fast as possible

 3. Savings matter and no amount is too small

 The belief that we need to save lots of money from the get go is the one thing that holds us back from saving.

-And don’t get it twisted - saving is important because we can use our savings for emergencies (instead of debt) and we use our savings as investments.
+Don’t get it twisted - saving is important because we can use our savings for emergencies (instead of using debt) and we can use our savings as investments.

 Recently 2 women on Facebook sent me the following pictures to show me how they’ve been saving with “pennies” and much that is in a year.